awsdocs/amazon-ses-developer-guide/doc-source/send-email-simulator.md

 **Note**
 Rejected emails—including those that you send by using the procedure above—count against your daily sending quota\.
 We bill you for each message that you send, including rejected messages\.

 To learn more about EICAR test files, see the [EICAR test file page on Wikipedia](https://en.wikipedia.org/wiki/EICAR_test_file)\.
-For code examples that you can use to send messages with attachments, see [Sending Raw Email using AWS SDKs](examples-send-raw-using-sdk.md)\.
+For code examples that you can use to send messages with attachments, see [Sending raw email using AWS SDKs](examples-send-raw-using-sdk.md)\.

 ****